 Associate Academic Officer

 LaTasha graduated from Allied College with an Associates Degree as a Medical Assistant.
-Shortly after graduation she started her Phlebotomy career as a Collection Tech for the American Red Cross where she gained the knowledge and expertise on becoming a professional at drawing blood.
+Shortly after graduation, she started her Phlebotomy career as a Collection Tech for the American Red Cross where she gained the knowledge and expertise on becoming a professional at drawing blood.
 After a 2 year hiatus, LaTasha reentered the field as a Lab Associate at Progress West Hospital where she has worked for the past 8 years.
-During that time, LaTasha has trained may new employees and students.
-Becuase of this, LaTasha has realized the importance of passing on her knowledge and skills to future professionals.
+During that time, LaTasha has trained many new employees and students.
+Because of this, LaTasha has realized the importance of passing on her knowledge and skills to future professionals.

 Bio Coming Soon!

 Anita Cannaday, A.A.S., RMA